joergen7/cre/README.md

 #### Syntax

 Here, we show how a simple zero-order logic can be distributed using the CRE.
 We describe the semantics of this logic as a reduction semantics.
 Thus, first we introduce its static syntax.
 It consists of truth values, negation, conjunction, and disjunction.
 In addition we need a way to mark redexes that have already been sent away to be computed by a worker.
 We achieve this, by introducing a future enclosing a redex.
-The resulting syntax for expressions looks as follows:
+The resulting syntax for expressions *e* looks as follows:

 ![Syntax: expression](priv/logic_syntax_expr.png)

 CRE programs always consist of a queue, a cache, and a control string.
-This convention is reflected in the way we construct the syntax for programs:
+This convention is reflected in the way we construct the syntax for programs *p*:

 ![Syntax: program](priv/logic_syntax_program.png)

-Next, we extend the syntax by defining the concept of a value, i.e., an expression that can be the result of an evaluation:
+Next, we extend the syntax by defining the concept of a value *v*, i.e., an expression that can be the result of an evaluation:

 ![Syntax: value](priv/logic_syntax_value.png)

+#### Client Notion of Reduction

-#### Notion of Reduction
+#### Worker Notion of Reduction

+A worker reduces a redex in the usual way:

 ![E-neg-true](priv/logic_e-neg-true.png)